 - An internship with organizations or institutions whose work directly affects or is directly affected by diplomacy.
 ISD will consider waivers and exceptions due to extenuating circumstances, but these will be the exception.

 - A significant research project – directed, individual research on a topic of the student’s choice, with analysis and policy recommendations of at least 20-25 pages in length – dealing with a subject/issue/event of diplomatic significance.
-This paper will preferably relate back to the student’s internship experience.
 There are a number of channels by which a student may undertake this research and the paper for certificate credit:

 - Any course above the basic survey level taught by a member of ISD